wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-an-sms-with-net-6-minimal-api.md

 app.Run();
 ```

-With all our code now written we can run the project, hit F5 if you're using Visual Studio or run the command below inside the project folder
+With all our code now written, we can run the project, hit F5 if you're using Visual Studio or run the command below inside the project folder

 ```powershell
 dotnet run